Codesigning the TGMS

 The research administrator

-Research administrators work closely with one or multiple applicants and on one or more applications.
-The role is complex.
-Research administrators want a single solution that allows them to get in-the-moment responses from the agencies for help and guidance.
-They want to have centralized communications and information in the solution portal, ensuring access the best possible information for their needs.
+Research administrators work closely with one or multiple applicants on various applications, making their role highly complex.
+They seek a single solution that provides real-time responses from the agencies for support and guidance.
+Additionally, they want centralized communications and information within the solution portal, ensuring access to the most relevant and accurate resources for their needs.

 A map depicting the ideal experience of a research administrator with the new solution when supporting applicants and funding recipients throughout the grants management lifecycle.